ZhongliangGuo/CS5010/README.md

 The first one is an essay, I got 15/20 (but I think I deserve higher   ￣_￣   )

-The second one is a report, Igot 17/20
+The second one is a report, I got 17/20

 ## Past Exam